testdrivenio/react-hooks/React_Hooks_Part_1.md

   });
 ```

-&nbsp; &nbsp; &nbsp; &nbsp; Anytime the component updates, this method will be called after render.
+Anytime the component updates, this method will be called after render.
 Oh, there's more functionality to be had here.
 For instance, if you only wanted it to update when the variable count was mutated, you simply add that fact to the end of the method in an array, similar to the accumulator at the end of the higher-order reduce method.

 ```
   // checkout the variable count in the array at the end...